 Facts are in a sense dead.
 Facts exist in the clear light of day.
 They are in the realm of Order which represents the familiar, the known, the robotic, and thus, the boring.

-The point of intensest life and interest occurs at the dividing line between Chaos and Order.
-Creativity and discovery, philosophical, scientific and artistic, emerge from a state of wonder; neither being overwhelmed by infinity and the darkness of Chaos which would be fatal, nor insisting on the certainty of facts already known of Order.
+The point of intensest life and interest occurs at the dividing line between Mystery and Order.
+Creativity and discovery, philosophical, scientific and artistic, emerge from a state of wonder; neither being overwhelmed by infinity and the darkness of Mystery which would be fatal, nor insisting on the certainty of facts already known of Order.
 Scientific discoveries tend to come by accident.
 A scientist asks a question and in the process of trying to answer it, answers another question.
 Since practitioners do and theoreticians write, the role of theory and reason gets exaggerated in histories of discovery.
 Most scientific advances come through chance, and trial and error.
 Trial and error involve Keats’ description of negative capability.
 The experimenter can have tentative hypotheses or intuitions but if he imagines that he already knows the outcome or insists on particular and foreordained results his research ceases.

 Creativity has a tentative quality with no guaranteed outcome.
 There is an understandable desire to find the formula for creativity – rote instructions for writing the perfect novel might seem nice – but formulas and rote instructions are the opposite of creativity.
 Certainty and creativity are simply incompatible.
 There can be no creation machine.
 Creativity is more aligned with the organic, living, and “wet.”
 It is permeated by mystery and the dark.

 It is hard not to fantasize about a Star Trek Next Generation future where all drugs, for instance, will be designer drugs and scientific discovery loses its haphazard guesswork and tentativeness.
 Just one or two designer drugs, AZT being the prime example, have ever been created.
-The metaphor of Chaos and Order demonstrates why this will never change.
+The metaphor of Mystery and Order demonstrates why this will never change.
 Such “directed” research rests too heavily on what is already known or thought to be known; leaving no room for what is not already understood.

 Jet engines, for instance, were developed by tinkering.
 The theory of how they work came later.